 As discussed in Note 1 of the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q, we have the responsibility to evaluate whether conditions or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date the financial statements are issued.
 This evaluation initially cannot take into consideration the potential mitigating effects of plans that have not been fully implemented as of the date the financial statements are issued.
-Since we currently anticipate that our existing capital resources and anticipated cash inflows from DEXTENZA product sales, along with the expected cost savings from the operational restructuring announced in early November 2019, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through the end of the fourth quarter of 2020, based on our current plans and forecasted expenses, we have concluded that there is substantial doubt about our ability to continue as a going concern within one year of the issuance date of these unaudited consolidated financial statements.
-While we have plans in place to mitigate this risk, which primarily consist of raising additional capital through a combination of equity or debt financings, and, depending on the availability and level of additional financings, potentially new collaborations and reducing cash expenditures, there is no guarantee that we will be successful in these mitigation efforts.
+We believe that our existing cash and cash equivalents of \$84.3 million as of June 30, 2020 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements for at least the next twelve months.
+This estimate is based on the our currently forecasted operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
+These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, a continuing expected rebound in cataract surgeries in the third quarter of 2020 and beyond, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
+We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
+We have concluded that there is substantial doubt about our ability to continue as a going concern within one year of the issuance date of these unaudited consolidated financial statements.
+While we have plans in place to mitigate this risk, which primarily consist of raising additional capital through a combination of equity or debt financings, and, depending on the availability and level of additional financings, and potentially new collaborations, there is no guarantee that we will be successful in these mitigation efforts.

 Since our inception in 2006, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2018, we had federal net operating loss carryforwards of \$190.6 million, which begin to expire in 2026, and state net operating loss carryforwards of \$161.8 million, which begin to expire in 2026.
-As of December 31, 2018, we also had federal research and development tax credit carryforwards of \$7.0 million and state research and development tax credit carryforwards \$3.6 million, which begin to expire in 2026 and 2025, respectively.
+As of December 31, 2019, we had federal net operating loss carryforwards of \$274.3 million, which begin to expire in 2024, and state net operating loss carryforwards of \$219.4 million, which begin to expire in 2024.
+As of December 31, 2019, we also had federal research and development tax credit carryforwards of \$8.2 million and state research and development tax credit carryforwards of \$8.2 million and state research and development tax credit carryforwards state are operating loss carryforwards \$4.3 million, which begin to expire in 2026 and 2025, respectively.
 We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may not be able to take full advantage of these carryforwards for federal and state tax purposes.